About Wits

 The Liberal Tradition

-From the onset, Wits was founded as an open university with a policy of non-discrimination - on racial or any other grounds.
-This commitment faced its ultimate test when the apartheid-government passed the Extension of the University Education Act in 1959, thereby enforcing university apartheid.
 The Wits community protested strongly and continued to maintain a firm, consistent and vigorous stand against apartheid, not only in education, but in all its manifestations.
 These protests were sustained as more and more civil liberties were withdrawn and peaceful opposition to apartheid was suppressed.
 The consequences for the University were severe - banning, deportation and detention of staff and students, as well as invasions of the campus by riot police to disrupt peaceful protest meetings.

-Aerial view showing West Campus in the right foreground, East Campus in the middleground and Braamfontein office buildings in background, 1984
+Aerial view showing West Campus in the right foreground, East Campus in the middleground and Braamfontein office buildings in the background, 1984

 Academic Excellence

-Over the years, the University of the Witwatersrand became internationally recognised for academic excellence and extensive research activities.
+Over the years, the University of the Witwatersrand became internationally recognised for its academic excellence and extensive research activities.
 During the Second World War members of the University staff took an active part in the original development and construction of radar.
-Wits was the first South African university to have a nuclear accelerator, to have a computer, to study building materials and early Afrikaans, to produce a systematic climatological atlas of Southern Africa and to achieve a successful graft of plastic cornea.
+Wits was the first South African university to have a nuclear accelerator, to have a computer, to study building materials and early Afrikaans, to produce a systematic climatological atlas of southern Africa and to achieve a successful graft of plastic cornea.

-The country's first dental hospital and school was established by the University.
-It was also a local first in the field of physio- and occupational therapy and the first South African institution to open a clinic for the treatment of speech defects.
-The first blood transfusion service in the Union of South Africa was started by Wits medical students; the Medical School undertook the first clinical survey of childbirth in African tribal conditions.
+The first blood transfusion service in the Union of South Africa was started by Wits medical students and the Medical School undertook the first clinical survey of childbirth in African tribal conditions.
 The University's scholars have also greatly advanced the theory of human origin and evolution.
-And there are many more such examples.
+There are many more such examples.

 Continued Growth